CJ Baker is a published writer who recently started the podcast "Ongoing History of Protest Music."

-Even though I don't personally agree with the atheistic sentiments of the song, the song does raise some fundamental questions that need to be asked.
+Even if you don't personally agree with the atheistic sentiments of the lyrics, the song does raise some fundamental questions that need to be asked.

 This hardcore classic was from the Dead Kennedys' 1980 landmark debut album Fresh Fruit for Rotting Vegetables.
-The Dead Kenndys' were not only one of the most important bands to emerge from the US underground punk scene, but they were also one of the most political.
+The Dead Kennedys' was not only one of the most important bands to emerge from the U.S. underground punk scene, but they were also one of the most political.
 They were key spokesman for the underground protest movement.